-The Faculty-Led Academic Trips provide a remarkable opportunity for an intensive learning experience with a group of Saint Michael's College students and faculty.
-This year's trips reflect our commitment to international education and to experiential learning.
+Faculty-Led Academic Trips provide a remarkable opportunity for an intensive learning experience with a group of Saint Michael's College students and faculty.
+The 2018 offerings reflect our commitment to international education and to experiential learning.
 We recognize that not all students can afford to study abroad for an entire semester, and these courses represent an exciting alternative.
 Trip destinations have been carefully selected to immerse students in their learning and to integrate their theoretical knowledge with the perspective of place.
 Most people will agree that this is the best way to learn and to retain knowledge.

 Professor Karen Talentino, firstname.lastname@example.org